 Year 1 BMPs 5.1 through 5.5 are taken from the Town's 2018 NOI.
-BMP 5.6 and 5.7 were added in this SWMP to meet Permit requirements.
+BMPs 5.6 and 5.7 were added in this SWMP to meet Permit requirements.
 All BMPs must be reviewed and updated annually.

 MCM 5: Post-Construction Stormwater Management in New Development and Redevelopment BMP Title BMP Description Permit Cross- Reference Responsible Department/Party Measurable Goal Year to Start Implementation 5.1 As-built plans for on- site stormwater control The procedures to require submission of as-built drawings and ensure long term operations and maintenance Part 2.3.6.b Planning Director and Planning Board Require submission of as- built plans for completed projects.
-2021 YEAR 3 Draft regulation edits have /e been comp oleted.
-Town departm ents and boards are in n process of review.
+2021 YEAR 5 EAR 5 Land Use Regulation edits were accepted in July 2021.
 5.2 Target properties to reduce impervious areas Complete an inventory and priority ranking of permittee-owned property and existing infrastructure that could be retrofitted with BMPs designed to reduce the frequency, volume, and pollutant loads of stormwater discharges to its MS4s through the mitigation of impervious area Part 2.3.6.e Planning Director and Planning Board Complete 4 years after effective date of permit and report annually on retrofitted properties.
-2021
+2021 YEAR 5 This was completed i n Year 4 and can be found in the P ollutant Source Identi fication Report.

 MCM 5: Post-Construction Stormwater Management in New Development and Redevelopment BMP Title BMP Description Permit Cross- Reference Responsible Department/Party Measurable Goal Year to Start Implementation 5.3 Allow green infrastructure Develop a report assessing existing local regulations to determine the feasibility of making green infrastructure practices allowable when appropriate site conditions exist Part 2.3.6.d Planning Director and Planning Board Complete 4 years after effective date of permit and implement recommendations of report.
-2021 5.4 Street design and parking lot guidelines Develop a report assessing requirements that affect the creation of impervious cover.
+2021 YEAR 5 This was completed l in Year 4 wi thin the 2.3.6.c and 2.3 3.6.d Regulation Asses sment Report.
+5.4 Street design and parking lot guidelines Develop a report assessing requirements that affect the creation of impervious cover.
 This assessment will help to determine if changes to design standards for streets and parking lots can be modified to support low impact design options Part 2.3.6.c Planning Director and Planning Board Complete 4 years after effective date of permit and implement recommendations of report.
-2021
+2021 YEAR 5 This was completed l in Year 4 wit thin the 2.3.6.c and 2.3 3.6.d Regulation Asses sment Report.

 MCM 5: Post-Construction Stormwater Management in New Development and Redevelopment BMP Title BMP Description Permit Cross- Reference Responsible Department/Party Measurable Goal Year to Start Implementation 5.5 Ensure any stormwater controls or management practices for new development and redevelopment meet requirements of the Permit Adoption, amendment, or modification of a regulatory mechanism to meet permit requirements Part 2.3.6.a.ii Planning Director and Planning Board Complete 3 years after effective date of permit.
-2021 YEAR 3 Draft regulation edits have ve been comp oleted.
-Town departm ents and boards are ir n process of review.
+2021 YEAR 5 Land Use Regulation edit s were accep ted in July 2021.
 5.6 Infiltration Practices Require groundwater recharge the maximum extent practicable (site specific) in accordance with NH Stormwater Manual Part 2.3.6.a.ii.c 3.1.1.3 Planning Director and Planning Board Complete 3 years after effective date of permit.
-2021 YEAR 3 Draft regulation edits have nave been completed.
-Town departments and boards are in process of review.
+2021 YEAR 5 Land Use Regulation edit s were accep ted in July 2021.
 5.7 Groundwater Protection Provide regulatory protections for groundwater/water supply protection Part 3.2 Planning Director and Planning Board Complete 3 years after effective date of permit.
 2021 (Existing Ordinance/Land Use Regulations)